Leandro Hassum

-Leandro Hassum Moreira (born September 26, 1973), better known as Leandro Hassum, is a Brazilian actor, comedian, writer, and film producer.
+Leandro Hassum Moreira (born 26 September 1973) is a Brazilian actor, comedian, writer, and film producer.
 He is well known for having played Jorginho in the TV Show humorous Zorra Total and Os Caras de Pau.

-Career

-In 2012 he starred in the franchise Até que a Sorte nos Separe us that reached 320,000 box office in its first weekend of exhibition and became the best opening of a national film of that year gaining two more sequels.
+In 2012, he starred in the franchise Até que a Sorte nos Separe that reached 320,000 box office in its first weekend of exhibition and became the best opening of a national film of that year gaining two more sequels.